p9malino26/zen-cms/docs/work.md

 Obviously while that works very well for production, in development it is a tricky problem to be able to debug across so many process boundaries, and so there is a configuration where the Scheduler, the Worker Pool, the Worker, and the Work can all run in the current process, and only the
 Chromium instance runs inside the Docker Container.
-Debugging your app is only one node process that needs to be debugged, and only the web page inside Chromium is the other side of a process boundary.
+Debugging your app is only one node process that needs to be debugged, and only the web page inside Chromium is the other side of a process boundary (which it is anyway).

-> NOTE:: While the Docker Pool creates and manages Docker Containers, each of which can run Chromium, this is not the same as the class in
+> NOTE:: While the Docker Pool creates and manages Docker Containers, each of which can run Chromium, this is **not** the same as the class in
 > `zx.server.puppeteer.ChromiumDocker` - that class also manages a pool of Chromium instances in Docker, but is deprecated because it has nothing to
 > do with the Work/Worker/Worker Pool mechanisms decribed here

 # TODO

 time and queue Schedulers
-nodeProcessLocation in DockerWorkerPool (thisprocess, localhost, container) connect docker worker to chromium

-api paths

-(re)move creation of transports